Kiffhost/exalted-scripture-understanding/Rules Reference/Combat/Combat Traits/Defense.md

 tags:
   - "#trait/combat"
 ---
 Defense is a static value trait representing a character's ability to protect themselves in combat.
-It acts as the [[Dice Rolls#Difficulty|difficulty]] for opponent's [[Combat Actions#hit roll|hit rolls]] in combat.
+It acts as the [[Dice Rolls#Difficulty|difficulty]] for opponent's [[Attack#hit roll|hit rolls]] in combat.

 This protection can take the form of [[#Parry]] or [[#Evasion]], each of which are themselves a static value #trait/combat.
 The highest applicable value between these two is the Defense value.